 Batch size

-Scaling up or down this recipe
+Scaling up or down this carrot biscuits recipe

-How to store carrot biscuits
+How to store carrot cookies

 Any air tight container will be fine and your carrot biscuits should be O.K for about 7 days.
 I’ve not tried to freeze them, but I think it would be possible.